zhangzhengde0225/Xiwu/README.md

 If you are interested in contributing to Xiwu, please refer to the [Contributing Guidelines](docs/developer.md).

-Xiwu is authored by Zhengde Zhang, Yiyu Zhang, Haodong Yao, Jianwen Luo, Rui Zhao, Bo Huang, Jiameng Zhao, Yipu Liao, Ke Li, Lina Zhao, Fazhi Qi and Changzheng Yuan.
+Currently, `Xiwu` is authored by Zhengde Zhang, Yiyu Zhang, Haodong Yao, Jianwen Luo, Rui Zhao, Bo Huang, Jiameng Zhao, Yipu Liao, Ke Li, Lina Zhao, Fazhi Qi and Changzheng Yuan.

-Currently, it is maintained by Zhengde Zhang (zdzhang@ihep.ac.cn).
+it is maintained by Zhengde Zhang (zdzhang@ihep.ac.cn).

 # Acknowledgements